BeTomorrow/micro-observables/README.md

 ## Introduction

-In micro-observables, observables are objects that store a single value and that allow to be notified when this value changes.
-If you are used to RxJS, you can think of micro-observables as a tiny subset of RxJS exposing only the `BehaviorSubject` class.
+In micro-observables, observables are objects that store a single value and that notify listeners when this value changes.
+If you are used to RxJS, you can think of micro-observables as a React-friendly subset of RxJS exposing only the `BehaviorSubject` class.

 Observables can be converted into new observables by applying functions on them, such as `transform()` and `onlyIf()`.